dewcansam/dewcansam/help4_doxygen-file-template.md

 <pre>
 /***************************************************************************//*!
+    @author         $name
     @copyright      $date_created
-    @attention      This work is licensed under CC BY-SA 4.0
     @file           $filename.ext
     @version        1.1
     @date           $date_updated
-    @author         $name
+    @attention      This work is licensed under CC BY-SA 4.0
     @details        expanded info for file
     @bug            command bug is to list things to be done - future
+    @warning        command warning is for alerts - present
     @todo           command todo is for things that HAVE been done - past
-    @warning        command warning is for alerts - present
 ***************************************************************************** */
 </pre>

-**@copyright** is the date the file was created.
-This HAS to be here to fix date mangling by the OS. **Required**
+**@author**    is the name of the author.
+Include a single author line for every author. **Required** **@copyright** is the date the file was created.
+This HAS to be here to fix date mangling by the OS. **Required** **@file**      is the filename.

-**@attention** is the copyright tag.
-This has to be here because the copyright tag is being used for the init date. **Required**

-**@file** is the filename.
 This can be filename with or without the extension, version or date if filename includes that info.
 **@version**   is the version number.
 Duh.
-Really should be in float notation N.N **Required**

-**@date** is the date of the last edit or last modification.
-Does not really need to be here. **Optionial**

-**@author** is the name of the author.
-Include a single author line for every author. **Required**
+Really should be in float notation N.N **Required** **@date**      is the date of the last edit or last modification.
+Does not really need to be here. **Optionial** **@attention** is the copyright tag.
+This has to be here because the copyright tag is being used for the init date. **Required**

-**@details** is the main idea of the file or function. i.e. What am I writing this file or function for. **Required**

-**@bug** command bug is a list of things to be done - future

-**@warning** command warning is a list for alerts - present

-**@todo** command todo is a list of things that HAVE been done - past **Required**
+**@details**   is the main idea of the file or function. i.e. What am I writing this file or function for. **Required** **@bug**       command bug is a list of things to be done - future **@warning**   command warning is a list for alerts - present **@todo**      command todo is a list of things that HAVE been done - past **Required**

-I have a very different idea of what a todo is.
-What I view as a todo is that it should be kinda of a log of things done for that file or function.
-If you stop and think a @bug, @todo, and @warning are levels for the exact same thing.

-Things that need to get done.
+**@bug** Things that need to get done.
 A @bug is something that you have found wrong and need todo it.
 A @warning is something that you are trying to warn people of and probably should todo it.
 So why a @todo when a @bug can be used for the same thing.
 So I differentiate them by saying a @bug is something to be done.
 A @todo is something already done.

-The doxygen commands @bug @warning @todo should be in that order.
+**@warning** The doxygen commands @bug @warning @todo should be in that order.
+They **HAVE** to be in that order.
+Because @bug needs to be given the most attention.
+@warning is a list of tasks that are doled out.
+So it works like this.
+We find a problem or something that we should add.
+It first gets placed as a @bug.
+Then once it is taken up and assigned to someone or when someone starts working on it.
+It becomes a @warning.
+This is to warn people that it is a work in progress.
+If someone starts working on it and finishes it up right away then it never becomes a @warning.
+Then once done becomes a @todo.
+As a file log that shows a list of things done.
 Especially since the @todo should be a log that gets ammended anytime something major is done.

+**@todo** I have a very different idea of what a todo is.
+What I view as a todo is that it should be kinda of a log of things done for that file or function.
+If you stop and think a @bug, @todo, and @warning are levels for the exact same thing.
+So I break them out so that they show in what stage it is in.
+Future @bug ; Present @warning ; Past @todo ;

 ## History